qualityshepherd/brine/posts/southern_coast.md

 | 5 | You spit out the same rumor (roll on rumor table) over and over again, anytime someone says your name. |
 | 6 | A contract with your signature, signed in silver, demands you return stolen fae artifact to the Fae Court. |

 **0702 Mule Variations** A rutted path cuts through barren fields, marked by broken fence posts and bottles impaled on wooden stakes.
 A rusted plow stands abandoned, its harness ripped violently—as if something immensely strong suddenly broke free.
-The ground appears freshly tilled, yet nothing grows.
+The ground is freshly tilled, yet nothing grows.

 At night, shadowy laborers work the fields—moving in unison to an unheard song.
 Travelers who watch too long feel an inexplicable urge to join them, their shoulders feeling the weight of the yoke.